Sakshishahane27/wine-project/README.md

    - Download `winequality-red.csv` from [UCI ML Repository](https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/)
    - Place it in the project root directory
    - Or the script will attempt to download it automatically
+   - **Note**: The dataset is not included in this repository due to size.
+You need to download it separately.

 4. **Train the models**:
    ```bash